MicrosoftDocs/cpp-docs.tr-tr/docs/cppcx/wrl/iid-ppv-args-helper-function.md

 ## <a name="remarks"></a>Açıklamalar

-Derleme zamanı hatası, *T* şablon parametresi öğesinden `IUnknown`türetilmezse oluşturulur.
+Derleme zamanı hatası, *T* şablon parametresi `IUnknown`türetilmezse oluşturulur.

 ## <a name="requirements"></a>Gereksinimler

 **Üstbilgi:** Client. h